kxtzownsu/kxtzownsu/README.md

 "You either die a hero or you live long enough to see yourself become the villain" - The Dark Night, 2008

-i have too much reach on people 😭

 publically released websites are on [@kxtzownsu-prod](https://github.com/kxtzownsu-prod?tab=repositories)